-In this helpful guide, the Fantastic Services team will explain how to fix a running toilet tank by yourself, as a true professional would.
-This article is for anyone who wishes to stop that running toilet sound once and for all.
+In this helpful guide, the Fantastic Services team will explain how to fix a leaking toilet tank by yourself, as a true professional would.
+This article is for anyone who wishes to stop that leaking toilet sound once and for all.

 The system of the tank is a simple one, however, there are a few parts that could cause the water to run due to damage.
 Here are the most common reasons: